-Extend your trip to Phobjikha Valley, where our Six Senses Gangtey lodge resides in a quaint and charming area of central Bhutan.
+Extend your trip to Phobjikha Valley, where Six Senses Gangtey resides in a quaint and charming area of central Bhutan.
 As the winter residence of the black-necked cranes that arrive each October, the lodge is modelled after a traditional bird watching bridge.
 Large glass windows offer guests unobstructed, 180-degree views.
 Guests can visit the nearby Black-Necked Crane Visitor Center and the stunning Gangtey Goemba, which includes a school for monks and meditation facilities.

 Morning arrival at Paro Airport

 Acclimatize with afternoon relaxation by the pool and yoga session

 Your journey begins with a drive to Thimphu, the capital and largest city in the country.
 At an altitude of 7,710 feet (2,350 meters), the capital lies in a steep valley surrounded by rich forested mountains dotted with ancient monasteries and lhakhangs (temples), and is to this day, the only capital city in the world without traffic lights.
 The uniqueness of Thimphu Valley comes with its urban lifestyle and being virtually the only area of Bhutan for travelers to experience an urban-type environment.

 After checking in to Six Senses Thimphu, enjoy a light lunch of your choice.
 With the abrupt altitude change, we recommend minor activities so as not to overexert your body.
 Spend the afternoon relaxing by the swimming pool and enjoying the captivating view of Thimphu Valley and a glimpse across to the giant Buddha Dordenma standing 170 feet (52 meters) tall.
 Stretch your muscles with a yoga session or relax by the pool and take a short walk around the lodge’s apple orchards.